Hairy Bikers Healthy Fish Pie Recipe

 • Salt and freshly ground black pepper

-1. Prepare the potatoes and leeks: Place the potato chunks in a large saucepan and cover with cold water.
-Bring to a boil, then reduce the heat and simmer for 18-20 minutes until the potatoes are tender.
-While the potatoes cook, melt the butter in a separate non-stick frying pan and fry the sliced leeks for 5 minutes until softened.
+2. Boil the potatoes: Place the potato chunks in a large saucepan, cover with cold water, and boil for 18–20 minutes until tender.
+Meanwhile, melt the butter in a frying pan and cook the leeks for 5 minutes until soft.

-4. Finish the mash: Drain the cooked potatoes well and return them to the pan.
-Mash until smooth, then stir in the milk, softened leeks, and season with salt and pepper to taste.
+5. Finish the mash: Drain the potatoes and mash until smooth.
+Stir in the milk and softened leeks, then season with salt and pepper.

 Hairy Bikers Healthy Fish Pie Recipe